Making a Development Application

 HRA Adoption Requirements

-• Allow and regulate the construction of buildings or structures in respect of the use for which the permit is approved.
+• Allow and regulate for the construction of buildings or structures in respect of the use for which the permit is approved.

 When is a Temporary Use Permit Required?